Jokotoye18/snbank/README.md

 5. If the user select the logout options, the user is logged out and he will be retur ed to the login and close app options

-6. If the user select the close app option  the app is termnated.
+6. If the user select the close app option  the app is terminated.